odisfm/zcx-core/docs/content/lessons/osc-output.md

 !!! warning
     The above settings are an example only; they will need to be set according to your network and situation.

+## Configuring what information is sent

+By default, all the data listed in [available outputs](#available-outputs) is sent.
+You can disable some (or all) of these outputs via the zcx file [preferences.yaml](/reference/configuration-files/preferences/#osc_output).

 ## OSC namespace

 An OSC message sent from zcx will use an address like this: